Recent graduate says he attended Notre Dame for many reasons, not the least of which was its faith-based family atmosphere.

 "Notre Dame also has helped me become an upright citizen through stressing the need for service, respect and leadership inside the school community and out," he said.
 "By surrounding us with positive role models and countless services opportunities, my school enables students like me to become their best selves through working with people in the community who may need a leg up."

-Meanwhile, as Carino prepares for the next chapters of his life, including college and career, his last year at Notre Dame is chock full of school work and extracurriculars.
-Currently, he's got classes in mythology, math applications, the history of Christianity, AP literature and honors Mandarin Chinese among others.
+Meanwhile, as Carino prepared for the next chapters of his life, including college and career, his last year at Notre Dame was chock full of school work and extracurriculars.
+During his senior year, he's had classes in mythology, math applications, the history of Christianity, AP literature and honors Mandarin Chinese among others.
 But it's a class taken last year that he's particularly fond of.

-"The most interesting class I’ve taken at Notre Dame so far is IB environmental sciences with Mr. (Brian) Little," said Carino, who commutes to school from Lake Orion.
+"The most interesting class I’ve taken at Notre Dame, I think, is IB environmental sciences with Mr. (Brian) Little," said Carino, who commuted to school from Lake Orion.
 "I loved how Mr. Little took information and applied it to real-world situations, and then encouraged students to solve problems."

-Carino also is fond of a particular time of year at the school that seems to also resonate with nearly every student or alum.
+Carino also said he was fond of a particular time of year at the school that seems to also resonate with nearly every student or alum.

-"The most fun experience I’ve had so far at Notre Dame is the 2018 Irish Week because it was so full of new games, sports and activities," he said.
+"The most fun experience I’ve had at Notre Dame is this past Irish Week because it was so full of new games, sports and activities," he said.
 "I enjoyed it even more than each of the previous years, which also were a blast!"

 Comments or questions? firstname.lastname@example.org.